Updated: Sep 9, 2022

 A classical hero, also known as a romantic hero, is an everyday person that possesses a great talent or quality that distinguishes them from ordinary people.

 Bella is indeed an everyday human who gets caught up in the world of the supernatural due to a unique ability—her innate imperviousness to most types of vampire mind tricks, which is why Edward cannot read her mind.
 This on its own is pretty cool; Twilight is a world where vampires’ superpowers are drawn from the traits they possessed as humans, like perceptiveness or charisma, which manifest in the ability to read thoughts or manipulate emotions, making them exceptional predators—and Bella can just resist that.
 However, what really struck me about Bella is that as much as she does fit the bill of a hero, she also defies so many of the characteristics we’ve come to associate with one.

 As a teenager, she is primarily an extremely selfish being, and she’s not particularly brave or great at defending herself.
 Her goal is not to save masses or create a better world, it’s to get exactly what she wants: immortality and a really hot boyfriend.
 This means that at times, Bella is not necessarily the most lovable hero, or even very suited to being one at all.

-This is the most frustrating thing about Stephanie Meyer: She stumbles upon these diamond mines of literary possibilities, and then instead of developing them, gives us two pages dedicated to Bella cooking dinner or staring into Edward Cullen’s “ochure eyes”.
+This is the most frustrating thing about Stephenie Meyer: she stumbles upon these diamond mines of literary possibilities, and then instead of developing them, gives us two pages dedicated to Bella cooking dinner or staring into Edward Cullen’s “ochre eyes”.

 But then again…